 Speaking and listening is delivered through Philosophy for Children (P4C).
 This is delivered initially through discrete lessons and also through cross-curricular themes in other subjects e.g. R.E., life skills etc. All staff are trained in delivering P4C, which provides consistency across the key stage.
 De Bono’s Six Thinking Hats are also used to aid pupil’s ability to explain their thinking.
 Speaking and listening progress is assessed annually through teacher assessment.
 For pupils needing additional social and communication support, the interventions “Talkabout” and “Socially Speaking” are used.

 Writing involves the teaching of fiction, non-fiction and poetry genres.
 Varied resources are used: on-line scheme Wordsmith (Pearson), Jane Considine’s writing units, on line resources such as websites, current affairs programme “Newsround” and children’s newspaper “First News”, poetry textbooks.
 Publishing for an audience is an essential part of writing, with pupils writing for a purpose e.g. to share through displays, competitions, on the school website, in the community newsletter “Annfield Appletree”, in whole school publications such as the “When I Grow Up…Project”.
 Writing is assessed on entry, mid-year and end of year, through joint moderation of pupil’s independent work in books.
 Moderation of writing also takes place with cluster schools, to ensure it is accurate.

 Grammar, punctuation and spelling (GPS) are taught, where possible, through writing and reading.
-There are times when discrete lessons may be appropriate and we use a variety of resources, including the No Nonsense Spelling scheme.
+There are times when discrete lessons may be appropriate and we use a variety of resources, including the No Nonsense Spelling scheme and online Spell Zone.
 Assessment for GPS takes place on entry, mid-year and end of year, using NFER and SATs papers.
 Spelling rules are taught, the content is dependent upon ability.
 Spellings and spelling rules are taught at least three times a week in school.
 Pupils are encouraged to learn spellings at home and spelling lists are sent out each term/week, depending on the class.